emx0r/PT_PHELPER/README.md

 # PT_PHELPER
-Addon [script](https://github.com/emx0r/PT_PHELPER/blob/master/pairs_helper.sh) for Profit Trailer to automatically enable SOM for a specific pair if it goes beyond the user limit
+Addon [script](https://github.com/emx0r/PT_PHELPER/blob/master/pairs_helper.sh) for Profit Trailer to automatically enable SOM for a specific pair if it goes beyond the user limit.
 The script can also enable global SOM if average percentage for TOP 10 market cap altcoins exceeds the limit

 This is a very simple Bourne Shell script aimed to help avoiding bags in Profit Trailer.